-New course.
 New day.
 New adventures.
+New Olympic gold-medal winning starter.
 Enter the run today.

 Forget about the Power of Ten, we’ve got the power of three!

-It’s all change here for the third Bud’s Run, as we aim to build on the stellar success of the last two years.
-And with the support of superstars like Hannah England, Paula Radcliffe and Luke Gunn, we’re already off to a flying start.
+It’s all go here for the third Bud’s Run, as we aim to build on the stellar success of the last two years.
+And with the support of superstars like Paula Radcliffe and Steve Cram, we’re already off to a flying start.

 In 2015, we raised £12, 000 for Parkinson’s UK.
 With your help, we think we can beat this figure.

 So get ready for a family-friendly 5K like no other.
 On Sunday 9th October 2016, we’ll be starting at 10.30am.

 We’re delighted that our starter this year is Olympic gold medallist Lily Owsley.
 Lily struck gold at Rio as part of the all-conquering Great Britain women’s hockey team.
 She’s a proud University of Birmingham student, and is keen to support our great cause.

 As usual, you’ll start and finish under the world-famous “Old Joe” clock tower in Chancellors Court.
 There’ll be loads of things for you, your family and friends to enjoy.
 We’ve got a kids race, bacon sarnies, sports masseur, coffee and cake. . .all the ingredients for a perfect day out.

 Although we’re proud to be a fun run, we love having a strong field of club and national-standard runners.
 Sara Treacy, Hannah England and Luke Gunn are just three of the stars you’ll line up next to.
 And that’s why we’ve chosen Sunday 9th October – because it doesn’t clash with any of the road relays, or the Birmingham half marathon.